Help and Q&A

 If you do need your stencil sooner please let us know as we can use next day delivery services in many cases within the UK and are happy to provide you with a quote.

 Q. How are Postage Costs calculated?

-Postage costs for website orders are a flat rate of £3.98 per order to the UK mainland (unless we are unable to use Royal Mail due to size and weight limitations – in which case we will notify you), £9 to the rest of the EU, £11 world zone 1 and £14 world zone 2.
+Postage costs for website orders are a flat rate of £3.98 per order to the UK mainland (unless we are unable to use Royal Mail due to size and weight limitations – in which case we will notify you), £9 to the rest of the EU and £14 rest of the world.
 If you require an urgent delivery please do contact us and we can quote for this option.

 Q. Can The Stencil Warehouse cut my own stencil design?

 Yes, we can cut most designs, subject to complexity.
 The cost and time involved depends on the design, the required material size and the quality of the artwork supplied (ideally we would have a vector file but we can work from most formats).
 Always e-mail your queries first and we can give a more accurate answer and quotation.